Meet the Team

 Dr. Gordes received her B.S., M.S. and Doctorate of Science in Physical Therapy from the University of Maryland School of Medicine, and her Ph.D. in Public Policy with a specialization in Evaluation and Analytical Methods, at the University of Maryland Baltimore County.
 She is a graduate of the APTA Education Leadership Institute Fellowship.
 She has completed both the UMBrella and Emerging Leaders leadership training programs at the University of Maryland Baltimore.

 Nationally, Dr. Gordes has served in the role of Technology & Education feature editor for the Journal of Physician Assistant Education, committee member for the PAEA Doctoral Steering Committee and as an item writer for the National Physical Therapy Examination.
 Dr. Gordes has provided service to the state through her appointment to the Maryland Board of Physical Therapy Examiners, and functioned in the role of Chair, Vice Chair, and Compact Delegate.
-She is the recipient of several awards including, the 2020 Adjunct Faculty of the Year Award, a 2018 President's Interprofessional Education Scholar Award and the 2013 Faculty of the Year Award, all at the University of Maryland School of Medicine.
+She is the recipient of several awards including, the 2023 Distinguished Educators Award for Outstanding Educational Scholarship, the 2020 Adjunct Faculty of the Year Award, a 2018 President's Interprofessional Education Scholar Award and the 2013 Faculty of the Year Award, all at the University of Maryland Baltimore.

 Erin Hagar, MA, MFA